-Lucy Schrader, Associate State Specialist and Building Strong Families Program Coordinator, Personal Financial Planning, University of Missouri Extension
+Lucy Schrader, former Associate State Specialist, former Building Strong Families Program Coordinator, Personal Financial Planning, University of Missouri Extension

-School starts soon for many communities, and with the new school year, come new school supplies.
+School starts soon for many communities and with the new school year there is the need for new school supplies.
 But do all of the supplies have to be new?
 For some families, the cost of buying new supplies can be difficult with an already tight budget.
 Putting together a mix of new and used supplies can help ease the cost.
-Oftentimes, notebooks, colored pencils and other items are still in good shape from the previous school year, and some schools send supplies home at the end of the year.
+Oftentimes notebooks, colored pencils and other items are still in good shape from the previous school year, and some schools send supplies home at the end of the year.

-With a push toward consuming less and using resources better, here are some ideas on reusing school supplies.
+With a push toward consuming less and making better use of the resources we already have, here are some ideas on reusing school supplies.

 Spiral and composition notebooks

 Tear out used pages.
 Some children only use a few pages out of several notebooks, which leaves a large part of the notebooks with good, useable pages.
-To spruce up an old notebook, decorate the cover with stickers and duct tape to create a “new,” one-of-a-kind notebook.
+To spruce it up, decorate the cover with stickers and duct tape to create a “new” one-of-a-kind notebook.

-Other possible items to reuse if they are in good condition:
+Other supplies to reuse if they are in good condition:

 - school boxes

-- pink erasers (still work even if partly used)
+- pink erasers (they still work even if partly used)